microsoft/PSRule/docs/validating-locally.md

 [:octicons-download-24: Extension][2]

-An extension for Visual Studio Code is available for an integrated experience using PSRule for Azure.
+An extension for Visual Studio Code is available for an integrated experience using PSRule.
 The Visual Studio Code extension includes a built-in `PSRule: Run analysis` task.

 <p align="center">